BlackBerry faces new challenge from U.S. agency

-TORONTO In another blow for beleaguered BlackBerry maker Research In Motion RIM.TO, the U.S. federal government's main procurement agency is issuing iPhones and Android-based devices to some of its 17,000 workers.
+TORONTO In another blow for beleaguered BlackBerry maker Research In Motion, the U.S. federal government's main procurement agency is issuing iPhones and Android-based devices to some of its 17,000 workers.

 While the General Services Administration does not impose its purchasing decisions on other parts of the government, the terms and conditions it negotiates can be used as a blueprint for other agencies.